Inbound V Outbound – Which Really Works?

 Limitations of Outbound Marketing

-- Cold contacting people in any format frustrates people and can yield negative replies and results – although let the record state that some formats are more interruptive than others.
+- Cold contacting people in any format frustrates people and can yield negative replies and results.

-- Quality of lists and leads greatly impacts the response you get, and sourcing good quality leads yourself or in-house can be time-consuming and expensive.
+- Quality of leads greatly impacts the response you get, and sourcing good quality leads can be time-consuming and expensive.

 - Offline advertising expensive and limited ROI:

 – 45% of direct mail never gets opened (CMO Council)